Permit and records guide

 The national page should get you to the right lane, not keep you here forever.
 Once you need the real file path, local office, reserve-area risk, transfer rule, or state review wrinkle, move into the narrower page that matches the blocker instead of rereading the same overview.

-If the blocker is workflow rather than geography, go next to Main septic cost calculator or Buying a House With a Septic System when the next question is really about records, permits, buyer timing, or inspection evidence.
+If the blocker is workflow rather than geography, go next to Buying a House With a Septic System or Septic Permit Process by State when the next question is really about records, permits, buyer timing, or inspection evidence.

-If the blocker is state-specific, move from this overview into Connecticut Septic Records Checklist and keep Georgia Septic Records Checklist as the comparison page so the estimate and quote conversation stays tied to a real local workflow.
+If the blocker is state-specific, move from this overview into Georgia Septic Records Checklist and County File Path and keep Oregon Septic Records Checklist as the comparison page so the estimate and quote conversation stays tied to a real local workflow.

 State guides